Home On Eternal Patrol - USS O-9 (SS-70)

 USS O-9 (SS-70)

 The following men were lost while serving on USS O-9 (SS-70).
-One man was lost overboard in 1921, and there may have been an accident on board in 1918 that claimed the lives of two others.
-Please contact us if you have any information regarding this accident.
+One man was lost overboard in 1921, and one man was killed in an automobile accident in 1930.

-Men who are linked to a personal page on this site are in blue text.
+Click on a man's name to go to his personal memorial page on this site.
 Photographs and personal information are needed as indicated in the column at right.

 Name Photo